mjabbari-k/dns_windows/README.md

 # dns_windows
-Simple shell script to change DNS on windows and refresh network
+Simple shell script to change DNS on Windows and refresh the network — no background services required.

-1)Create shortcuts of both *.bat files
+Create shortcuts for both .bat files.

-2)Give administrator privilege for shortcuts
+Grant administrator privileges to the shortcuts.

-3)Place the anywhere you like and run
+Place them anywhere you like and run.

-4)Put in the number or character associated with the DNS or flushing the DNS and press enter
+Enter the number or character associated with the DNS or DNS flush option, then press Enter.

-5)Let the console close on its own
+Let the console close on its own.

-*) The DNS_remove.bat scripts are a quick way to remove and flush DNS and refresh network
+*) The DNS_remove.bat script is a quick way to remove DNS settings, flush the DNS cache, and refresh the network.